nucleos/NucleosUserBundle/docs/user_manager.rst

 .. note::

-    To make it easier, the bundle comes with a Doctrine listener handling the update of the password and the canonical fields for you behind the scenes.
+    To make it easier, the bundle comes with a Doctrine listener handling the update of the password fields for you behind the scenes.
 If you always save the user through the user manager, you may want to disable it to improve performance.